jripke74/fs-music-player/README.md

 Now, you need to add the aria-current attribute to the currently playing song.

 Check if songToHighlight exists.
 If so, use the setAttribute method on songToHighlight and pass in "aria-current" and "true" as the first and second arguments.

+Step 39
+Inside the playSong function, call the highlightCurrentSong function.

+After that, play around with the control buttons to see how the highlightCurrentSong function works.